Ananya1402/Multi_Agent_RAG_With_FastMCP/README.md

 - `update_task` — Modify task title/description/status
 - `delete_task` — Remove a task

 The backend uses a **FastMCP Client** with in-memory transport (no network hop for MCP calls within the same process), while also exposing REST API endpoints for direct access.
+The agent also supports **keyword-based task resolution** — users can refer to tasks by name instead of ID.

 ### JWT Authentication